stevavoliajvar/stop_cloudflare/instructions.md

 ![](https://codeberg.org/crimeflare/cloudflare-tor/media/branch/master/image/tor_nontor_diff.jpg)

 - Some news websites are lying to Tor users.
 You can read their website if you are not using Tor nor VPN.
-If you visit their website over Tor, they just say "Sorry, article not found".
+If you visit their website over Tor, they just say "_Sorry, article not found_".

+- Some famous mail subscription service and some ISP websites are displaying "Maintenance" page if you visit them over Tor.

-How can you trust their news if they are not treating everyone equally?
+**How can you trust their sites if they are not treating everyone equally?**

 ```